Due to essential maintenance the WEST Footpath/Cycleway is CLOSED except during weekends, please use the EAST Footpath/Cycleway.

 Look out for unusual pavement above the shops across the road on East Terrace.
 Due to a shortage of building land between the high ground and the shore, the front doors of the houses open to pavement above street level.
 The pavement formed the roof of the cellars where boats were stored and now boasts some lovely independent shops.

 Browse the boutiques, gift stores and galleries amongst the cafes, pubs and restaurants.
-You can sample local beer an array of gins at Boe Gin.

 As you stroll along the High Street, you’ll see different periods of buildings including the Baronial Clydesdale Bank at 35 High Street, and the Rosebery Memorial Hall built in the Scots Renaissance style in 1894.
-The Council offices and museum at 53 High Street form an interesting block of white rough-cast walls with some Arts and Crafts features.
+The former Council offices and museum at 53 High Street form an interesting block of white rough-cast walls with some Arts and Crafts features.

 Sitting up on the first floor (sorry, there isn’t a lift) you will find a charming local museum with a great view out over to the Forth Bridge.
 Don’t forget to say hello to Frank – the Ferry Fair Burryman costume!